nononovia/Bakerai/README.md

 ## Project Structure

 bakerai has the following file structure:

   ---process_data.py
   ---NN.py
   ---main.py
   ---intents.json

- We have three files which all have one specific purpose as asked by the requirements.
+ We have four files which all have one specific purpose as asked by the requirements.

  ### `process_data.py`